 This Blog Includes:

-Also referred to as Masters of Law, LLM or Latin Legum Magister is a globally recognised degree with a total duration of 2 years, though some universities also offer it as a one year course.
+Also referred to as Masters of Law, LLM or Latin Legum Magister is a globally recognised degree with a total duration of 2 years, though some universities also offer it as a one-year course.
 Further, along with being an interdisciplinary degree, candidates are also provided with a plethora of specializations to choose from and concentrate on a specific one.
-Though the following paragraphs list down the major specialisations provided in an LLM degree, some of them include Taxation Law, Criminal Law, Human Rights, Environmental Law, International Trade, Jurisprudence, Cyber Law amongst others.
-Also, a degree like LLM is generally studied by those wanting to expand towards the realm of international law and understanding its intricacies.
+Though the following paragraphs list down the major specialisations provided in an LLM degree, some of them include Taxation Law, Criminal Law, Human Rights, Environmental Law, International Trade, Jurisprudence, and Cyber Law amongst others.
+Also, a degree like LLM is generally studied by those wanting to expand towards the realm of international law and understand its intricacies.

 To help individuals anchor their focus on a specific field during the degree, LLM comprises of varied specialisations that one can choose from.
 Here is a list of these concentrations that you must know about: